isabella232/visualstudiogeeks.github.io/_posts/2018-01-23-github-issues-as-deployment-gate-in-vsts-rm.md

 As Tarun showed in his previous [blog post](https://www.visualstudiogeeks.com/DevOps/IntegratingServiceNowWithVstsReleaseManagementUsingDeploymentGate), VSTS deployment gate has native support for Azure functions.

+Following on from that, use the following login in your HTTP based Azure function to query GitHub using it's issue API.
+The function accepts a search query as an input and returns the search result as a JSON.

+// TODO: Paste the code from the function here

+// TODO: Remove this block
-I have created an Azure function which takes a search query as per [GitHub issues API](https://developer.github.com/v3/search/#search-issues) and then returns the results back to JSON.
+We've created an Azure function which takes a search query as per [GitHub issues API](https://developer.github.com/v3/search/#search-issues) and then returns the results back to JSON.
 I have already built the Azure function and we can execute the above search query with URL below.

-Notice, With the query below, I am searching for open issues under my demo repo `demoext`.
+We've deployed the Azure function, let's work through an example to see how easy is it to search for specific issues on GitHub.
+In the query below, we are searching for open issues under the demo repository `demoext`.

 ```
 https://vsgeeks-github-depg8-001.azurewebsites.net/api/SearchGitHubIssues?q=state:open+repo:onlyutkarsh/demoext&sort=created&order=asc
 ```

-A sample output for our search query shown above will look like this.
+The result of the search query shown above will look like this.

 ![Postman](../images/screenshots/utkarsh/github-issues-deployment-gate/postman.png)

+What's cool about this approach is that you have full control on the search query, let's get a little adventurous and search for open issues by severity and release on the VSTS Agent GitHub repository...

+// TODO: Add a search query for this and a screen shot of results

+The integration of Azure Function and App Insights let's you track your search queries and how they are performing, see below, app insights records the call's and provides performance feedback and visibility...

+// TODO: Add a screen shot of app insights

 ## Integrating Azure function into VSTS as a Deployment Gate ##

-Now that our Azure function to search GitHub repo for issues is hosted, let's configure pre-deployment gate for our demo release definition.
-I go to "Gates" section and select "Azure Function" and configure as below.
+Now that we have an Azure function in place to search GitHub, let's see how easy is it to integrate this with VSTS.
+To configure the Azure Function as a deployment gate in the release definition, in your release definition navigate to the "Gates" section and select "Azure Function" and configure as shown in the screen shot below.

 ![Pre Deployment Azure Function Gate](../images/screenshots/utkarsh/github-issues-deployment-gate/pre-deployment-azure-function-gate.png)

-Please **note** that I am using completion option as API response and checking if `totalCount` of issues in the returned JSON is equal to zero with the below expression.
+Please **note** that we are basing the evaluation on the `totalCount` of issues in the returned JSON.
+In this case accessng that the total count of issues is equal to zero with the below expression.

 ```
 eq(root['totalCount'], 0)
 ```

+In short, when the release is triggered, the GitHub issue search function will be evaluated.
+The result of the query will be evaluated and if the total count is 0, the gate will be considered passed.
+However, if the count is greater than 0, the gate will be considered failed.

 ## Evaluating GitHub issues ##

-At this moment we have an issue open in my GitHub repo.
+Playing the example forward, let's say we have an open issue in the GitHub repo.

 ![Github Open Issue](../images/screenshots/utkarsh/github-issues-deployment-gate/github-open-issue.png)

-Once configured your deployment gate correctly, as shown above, VSTS will periodically (as defined in the sampling interval) checks the response from the Azure function against defined expression to see if it evaluates to true.
+With deployment gate configured, the deployment gate will periodically trigger (as defined in the sampling interval) to check the response from the Azure function against defined GitHub search expression to see if it evaluates to true.

 Sampling result is shown in the 'Recent gate sampling` section as shown below.

 ![Recent Sampling Result](../images/screenshots/utkarsh/github-issues-deployment-gate/recent-sampling-result.png)

- You can download the logs to see the full results of the deployment gates, including API calls and the results back from the API.
+ VSTS makes it incredibly easy to work with Gates, full set of the logs to see the full results of the deployment gates are available for download.
+The logs include API calls and the response from the API.

 ![Log Result](../images/screenshots/utkarsh/github-issues-deployment-gate/log-result.png)

-Finally, once you mark your all issues (based on your search query) as closed, VSTS will proceed with the deployment.
+Playing the exmaple forward, once you close all reported issues (based on your search query) as closed, VSTS will proceed with the deployment.
 And once the release succeeds, you will see the summary like below.

 ![Deployment Gate Success](../images/screenshots/utkarsh/github-issues-deployment-gate/deployment-gate-success.png)